Baseball, Basketball, Boxing, Football - American, Gymnastics, Physical Education, Soccer, Sports Parenting, Tennis, Volleyball

 Here is a helpful tip to adjust the Timing; it works with the phone and can work with your kids.
 Every time you feel the urge to say something, wait ten minutes; if you still need to talk after that period, go ahead.
 This way, you will filter your interactions and improve their quality.
 Remember something.
 In communication with kids, less is more.
 This tip also applies to your significant other.
 How many times a phrase at the wrong moment ruins a whole weekend?
 We regret most of the things we talk about more than the words we don't say.

 Another good practice that requires tons of training is the one Nelson Mandela applies.
 Mandela was one of the most influential leaders, and the technique he learned from his father was, being the last to speak.
 To arrive at that situation, you have to listen to all the other members of the conversation previously.
-By doing it, you provide the speaker a confirmation that you listened, understand their point, and let them express fully.
+By doing it, you provide the speaker with confirmation that you listened, understood their point, and let them express themselves fully.
 It's tough.
-I know it is tough, but a good practice.
+I know it is tough, but it is good practice.

 We always want to be informed about our kid's actions and results.
 Imagine for a second if your boss requires the same of you.
 What an unhealthy relationship.
 Can you be productive?
 Can you be creative and give your best?
 I doubt it.
 We are all dealing on the surface.
 Once in a while, it is healthy to step into the balcony for a better perspective.
 Back to communications, we tend to over-ask our kids about their sports: